One XML interface for all of your travel content

 ACCESS TO MULTI GDS VIA XML API TOOL

-Easily use all the important global distribution systems (GDS) by integrating XX1's unified and simple XML API once.
+Easily integrate and aggregate all the important global distribution systems (GDS) by integrating XX1's unified and simple XML API only once.

 ACCESS TO LCCS VIA XML API TOOL